Founder & Executive Director

 Curriculum & MERL (Monitoring, Evaluation, Research, and Learning) Advisor

-Debi specializes in developing the capacities of people who make the world a kinder, greener & more equal place.
+Debi specializes in supporting and developing people who make the world a kinder, greener & more equal place.
+Trained in PhotoVoice, she has developed and led participatory photography projects in the US and around the world since 2008.
+In between KIOO workshops, Debi is conducting doctoral research on the educational needs of learners affected by early childhood malnutrition at Cambridge University.
 She has led hands-on learning initiatives with graduate & executive students at Columbia University’s MPA in Development Practice program & UPenn’s Center for Social Impact Strategy.
-In between KIOO Projects, Debi is conducting doctoral research on the educational needs of learners affected by early childhood malnutrition at the University of Sussex.
 Debi holds an MPA in Development Practice from Columbia University’s School of International and Public Affairs, and a BA in Anthropology & Gender Studies from California State University, Long Beach.

 Say hello at debi@KIOOproject.org.